 Student achievement on standardized tests proves that this method works.
 By third grade, immersion students consistently outperform non-immersion peers on statewide assessments of English and Math.

-Students develop good work habits by having homework once a week in Kindergarten, and an appropriate, increasing amount of daily homework for their age in grades 1-8.
+Students develop good work habits by having homework once a week in kindergarten, and an appropriate, increasing amount of daily homework for their age in grades 1-8.

-HIGHLIGHTS OF THE ELEMENTARY SCHOOL PROGRAM
+HIGHLIGHTS OF THE LOWER SCHOOL PROGRAM

 – Dynamic, interactive classrooms with many songs, gestures, and movement